iter8-tools/docs/docs/user-guide/commands/iter8.md

 ### Synopsis

 Kubernetes testing platform built for DevSecOps, MLOps, SRE, and data science teams.
-Iter8 makes it easy to ensure that new versions of apps and ML models perform well, are secure, and maximize business value.
+Iter8 makes it easy to ensure that Kubernetes apps and ML models perform well, are secure, and maximize business value.

 ### Options